meirisoda/school_fall2023/NTRN201/Exam 2_Final/Final Exam Study Guide.md

 # American Diet
-American diet has a huge incidence of
+American diet has increased sodium, carbohydrate, fat and protein intake while not meeting the dietary fib